shoninouye/DataVisualization_Uber_R/Inertia7_uberDataVisualization.md

 ![](https://github.com/Inouyesan/DataVisualization_Uber_R/blob/master/IMAGES/Uber_plot_all2.png?raw=true)

-## Plot of Uber Pickups by TLC Base Code
+# Bar Graph of Uber Pickups by TLC Base Code
 With every Uber pickup, there is a TLC base company code that is associated with it.
 To get a better understanding of what these codes mean, we created a bar graph of the number of pickups for each base code.

     # SEPARATING DATA BASED ON UBER BASE